4Clover4/Angle-Medical-Center/Security.md

 **OSPF** (Open Shortest Path First) is a link-state routing protocol used to find the best path for data exchange in an IP network, by calculating the shortest path first based on the network's topology.
                                                                                           |

-####
-Securing protocols ensures that sensitive information like passwords and routing updates are transmitted securely.
-Encryption and authentication mechanisms prevent unauthorized interception.

 ### **End Device Hardening**